 Provide public spaces for sports, events, arts, and social connection.

-To achieve this purpose, two goals have been established:
+To achieve this purpose, several goals have been established:

-- 1. Create a public venue to host community events. - 2.
-Promote McCord Square District as a destination and an active town center. - 3.
-Create community parks and provide a range of options from passive to active recreation for all ages. - 4.
-Encourage public art throughout the community and at key destinations to foster a sense of community. - 5.
-Partner and support a quality school system.
+- Create a public venue to host community events. - Promote McCord Square District as a destination and an active town center. - Create community parks and provide a range of options from passive to active recreation for all ages. - Encourage public art throughout the community and at key destinations to foster a sense of community. - Partner with and support the Mount Comfort Community School Corporation.